 The Pendle Hippodrome Theatre is a Limited company providing a service with a professional standard to the local community.
 Owned by the Pendle Hippodrome Theatre Company who perform two shows per year.
 We can accommodate for most needs such as full stage musicals, plays, pantomimes, stand up and even music videos.
-Our facilities are one of our proudest assets including multiple dressing room facilities, wardrobe and props hire and a licensed bar.

 Situated in Newmarket Street, standing behind

 St. Bartholomew's Parish Church, which dates back to 1122 AD and in the shadow of Colne's magnificent Victorian Gothic Town Hall you will find the Hippodrome Theatre.
 It is truly a local Theatre.
 The Theatre was built by a Colne man Mr George Fort, on land owned by him in Newmarket Street Colne, and under the supervision of architect Councilor RS Pilling of Colne using local stone from the old quarry.
 It opened on 21st September 1914.

 The Hippodrome started it's life as a cini-variety theatre which took the form of a variety bill with the silent film as the star turn, and for many years the theatre offered spectacular programmes to entertain the people of Colne.
 The Theatre carried on presenting a mixed programme of variety acts and silent films with great success until the arrival in the early 1930's of the 'talking pictures' and for the next thirty years enjoyed a run of presenting films for the public of Colne.

 The next change for the Hippodrome followed the whim of popular culture and on June 8th 1964 "eyes down and look in" bingo had arrived.
 Whilst it may not have seemed an ideal form of entertainment for this once proud and splendid theatre in retrospect the game can be said to have saved this and many other theatre buildings from dereliction or the property developer.